Skip to main content

 • The reason(s) for declaring the property to be surplus.
 The reasons for selling the property should be specific and verifiable.

-Prior to the vote, each board member should carefully read the proposed resolution and ascertain for themselves that sound reasons exist for declaring the property surplus to the city’s needs.
+Prior to the vote, each board member should carefully read the proposed resolution and ascertain for themselves that sound reasons exist for declaring the property surplus to the municipality’s needs.

 Prior to the Sale

-• The City Charter.
-It is possible that a portion of your city’s charter may disallow the sale of certain high value properties, at least without a referendum of the citizens.
+• The Municipal Charter.
+It is possible that a portion of your municipality’s charter may disallow the sale of certain high value properties, at least without a referendum of the citizens.
 Selling the municipal gas or electric utility, for example, might require such a vote.
-In rare cases, the charter may also specify a general procedure for disposing of surplus property that the city would be obliged to obey.
+In rare cases, the charter may also specify a general procedure for disposing of surplus property that the municipality should follow.

-• The City Code.
-Here again, the city may have enacted an ordinance that prescribes a procedure for selling city property.
+• The Municipal Code.
+Here again, the municipality may have enacted an ordinance that prescribes a procedure for selling municipal property.
 Similarly, it would be wise to see if any resolutions or motions of the board exist pertaining to surplus property sales.
-Your city’s purchasing policy may also include provisions for selling surplus city property.
+Your municipality’s purchasing policy may also include provisions for selling surplus municipal property.